 The water resistance of the unit must be checked after replacing the battery or after other service operations.
 The check requires special equipment and training.
-You must frequently check the display for any sign of leaks.
+You must frequently check the transparent battery compartment cover and the display for any sign of leaks.
 If you find moisture inside your dive computer, there is a leak.
 A leak must be corrected without delay as moisture will seriously damage the unit, even beyond repair.
 SUUNTO does not take any responsibility for damage caused by moisture in the dive computer unless the instructions of this manual are carefully followed.
 In the event of a leak, immediately take the dive computer to an authorized SUUNTO dealer or distributor.